instead-hub/instead/doc/stead3-en.md

 A decorative object may only appear in a single room.
 For objects like these, you can assign them a local name using the 'tag' attribute.
 By assigning a tag, you don't have to come up with a globally unique name.
-Strings assigned to the 'tag' attribute look like a name, but are preceeded by a '#' symbol.
+Strings assigned to the 'tag' attribute look like a name, but are preceded by a '#' symbol.
 Even so, you refer to the object by its tag without a #:

 ```